shuyelin06/Obsidian-Notes/content/Classes/MATH411/MATH411.md

 >    $$
 >    d(x, x^*) < \delta \to | f(x) - l | < \epsilon \qquad x \in A / \{x^*\}
 >    $$

+We can also use the following property to show that such limits exist.

 A function $f : \mathbb{R}^n / \{0\} \to \mathbb{R}$ is **homogeneous of degree $k$** if
 $$